Why Use Refillable K-Cups?

 For the average coffee drinker a day starts with jumping out of bed and brewing that essential cup of coffee.
 Unless of course, you are older, then it is more of a slow roll out of bed and a stroll to the coffee machine.
 In the past decade with the creation of the K-Cup by Keurig, the process of making coffee has been simplified to the push of a button.
 As of 2018, 42% of U.S. coffee consumers own a single-cup brewing device similar to that of a keurig coffee maker, and who would blame them because they are super easy to use with limited clean up.
 While the usage of said keurig coffee machines and other types of single cup coffee machines may benefit the time it takes to produce a single cup of coffee there are certain aspects of these k cup coffee makers, specifically pre-packaged k cups which take away from coffee’s flavor and negatively impact the environment.

-When you roast coffee, gases, including carbon dioxide, form inside the beans, and coffee beans go through a lot of chemical reactions.
-Complex carbohydrates are broken down into smaller molecules, beans begin to brown, and a lot of water vapor and carbon dioxide are created.
+When you roast green coffee beans into black coffee beans, gases, including carbon dioxide, form inside the coffee beans, and they go through a lot of chemical reactions.
+Complex carbohydrates are broken down into smaller molecules, coffee beans begin to brown, and a lot of water vapor and carbon dioxide are created.
 When coffee is roasted from a green coffee bean to a roasted coffee bean an individual bean expands to nearly two times its size and half of its weight.
 Once roasted, the coffee beans begin to degas.
 Degassing is when gases from the roasted coffee beans are released from the bean.
-This is why we use a very expensive bag with a one-way valve, once we fill our freshly roasted coffee into the bag it degasses and seals in freshness.
+This is why Weaver's Coffee uses a very expensive bag with a one-way valve, once we fill our freshly roasted coffee into the bag it degasses and seals in freshness.
 When examining a Weaver’s Coffee bag you can see that there is a small hole in the bag in the center of the one-way valve.
 This is intended to allow the coffee to be able to expunge the gas inside the bag, which prevents the bag from bursting.
 This also seals in freshness.
 When you click on the short video below, you can see the one-way valve on the front of the bag, it is just above the the label.

 This brings to light a flaw within the k cups, most k cups do not have holes for the carbon dioxide to escape.
 So, in order to prevent the pre-packaged k cups from expanding prior to usage, companies that produce k cups are usually forced to stale the coffee to stop the process in its tracks.
 By doing so they may have eliminated the issue with cup expansion but they have significantly altered the flavor of the coffee.
 While the stale ground coffee may be easier to package and produce it takes away from the morning cup’s full potential.
 There are new discoveries and advances in the way we package coffee, and we know Keurig is committed to changing the k-cup packaging itself, including moves to make it 100 percent recyclable.
 However, the creator of the k-cup, worried about the effect they are having on the environment.